The Main Italian-Speaking Countries (That Aren’t Italy) in 2023

 If you’ve been paying close attention in this post, you’ll recall that the “Romance languages” all come from Latin.
 And because they all developed from the same mother language, there are serious overlaps in their vocabularies and linguistic characteristics.

 Did you know that an Italian-speaking tourist can make their way around Madrid, Lisbon or Paris with very little trouble?
 That’s because the languages have plenty of words in common.
-If you know Italian, you already know a set of vocabulary words in French, Spanish and Portuguese.
+If you know Italian, you already know a lot of vocabulary words in French, Spanish and Portuguese.

 Over the centuries, Italian feet have roamed the earth and brought with them their food, their passion for the good life and of course, their language.
 Your Italian will definitely take you far and wide, and it won’t be long ‘til you chance on a native speaker in the most unlikely corner of the world.